example42/Example42-tutorials/slides/advanced/20_PuppetArchitectures.md

   - On the Master you can use puppet cert to manage certificates

-        puppet cert --list       # List the clients certificates to sign puppet cert --list --all # List all clients certificates: signed (+), revoked (-), to sign ( ) puppet cert --sign <certname> # Sign the certificate of the client, identified by its certname
+        puppet cert --list       # List the (client) certificates to sign puppet cert --list --all # List all certificates: signed (+), revoked (-), to sign ( ) puppet cert --sign <certname> # Sign the certificate of the client

   - By default the first Puppet run on a client fails:

-        client # puppet agent -t    # A optional --waitforcert 60 parameter makes client wait 60 seconds before giving up
+        client # puppet agent -t    # "Exiting; no certificate found and waitforcert is disabled"
+        # An optional --waitforcert 60 parameter makes client wait 60 seconds before giving up

-        server # puppet cert --list # The client hostname or certname should appear
+        server # puppet cert --list # The client hostname or certname appears

-        server # puppet cert --sign <client> # The client's certificate is signed, now its connections are trusted
+        server # puppet cert --sign <client> # The client's certificate is signed, now it's trusted

-        client # puppet agent -t    # Normal puppet runs can be made from the client from now
+        client # puppet agent -t    # The client fetch its catalog now

-  - Server accepts only one certificate for hostname, if a client is scratched the old certificate has to be removed
+  - Server accepts only one certificate for hostname, if a server is destroyed and recreated with the same hostnae the old certificate has to be removed

-        server # puppet cert --clean <client> # The client's certificate is removed, a new signing is required
+        server # puppet cert --clean <client> # The old cert is removed, a new signing is required

-  - Client stores its certificates and the server's public one in $vardir/ssl (/var/lib/puppet/ssl on Puppet OpenSource) If you have issues with certificates, this directory can be deleted, it's recreated at puppet run (the relevant cert must be cleaned on the master too)
+  - Client stores its certificates and the server's public one in **$vardir/ssl** (/var/lib/puppet/ssl on Puppet OpenSource) If you have issues with certificates, this directory can be deleted, it's recreated at puppet run (the relevant cert must be cleaned on the master too)

-  - Server stores clients public certificates and in $vardir/ssl/ca (/var/lib/puppet/ssl/ca).
+  - Server stores clients public certificates and in **$vardir/ssl/ca** (/var/lib/puppet/ssl/ca).
 DO NOT remove this directory.

 # Anatomy of a Puppet Run